 Dr. Ryan Kennedy, The Ohio State University

 This package generates and evaluates synthetic survey data.
-It can simulate responses based on real respondents profiles, create synthetic respondents and datasets that mirror the structure and distributions of real data, and generate multiple synthetic data variations.
-Additional features include weighting synthetic respondents to match target marginals, summarizing dataframe structures, comparing distributions with Komolgorov-Smirnov (KS) tests, and flagging synthetic data that may be too similar to the original.
+It can simulate responses based on real respondents profiles, create synthetic respondents and datasets that mirror the structure and distributions of real data (for cases where original data cannot be publicly shared), and generate multiple synthetic data variations.
+Additional features include weighting synthetic respondents to match target marginals, summarizing dataframe structures, comparing distributions with Komolgorov-Smirnov (KS) tests, flagging synthetic data that may be too similar to the original, and synthetic data tuning.

 2025-2026.
 Echoes of Conspiracy: Tracing Deep-State Rhetoric in Congressional E-Newsletters.